Considerations when Onboarding Staff Remotely

 A solid onboarding process is always important as we know but particularly during these times it will really help with new hire training, engagement, productivity and ultimately their retention.
 Having someone work from home from day one is new for businesses in Cayman and so it’s worth giving time to consider how you will manage this process without any in-person interactions.

-For anyone starting a job it’s a nerve-wracking time.
+For anyone starting a job it’s a nerve-racking time.
 Being physically removed from your employer is especially tough and so making your new hire feel welcomed into your organization is key.

 Some things to consider are listed below.
 You’re unlikely to be too surprised to see that utilizing technology features heavily here…!